aws-samples/aws-modernization-with-exasol/content/4_TransformationVisualization/35_QuicksightAndExasolDataset.md

 However, Quicksight just let you select one table or one view for a dataset.
-Complex datasets with joins can only be defined with the <i>Use Custom SQL</i>
-option of AWS QuickSight or with an adequate view defined on the underlying database.
+Complex datasets with joins can only be defined with the _Use Custom SQL_ option of AWS QuickSight or with an adequate view defined on the underlying database.
 It is always a good idea to keep the process simple on the client side, therefore we define a view on the database which satisfies our needs.
 Execute the SQL statement below with your favourite SQL client: